Introduction

 • Select e for an extended partition.

-• Within the extended partition, we create multiple logical partitions by pressing n and selecting logical.
+• Within the extended partition, we create multiple logical partitions by pressing n and selecting logical options.

 Step3 : Write desired changes:

-sudo partprobe # Inform the kernel of partition changes
+$ sudo partprobe (press enter) # Inform the kernel of partition changes

 Managing GPT Partitions

-Step2 : Create a new GPT desired disk label
+Step2 : Creating new partitions with specific sizes with a new GPT desired disk label

 (parted) mklabel gpt